Skyrmion Crystals in the Triangular Kondo Lattice Model: Conclusion

 \section{Conclusion}

-A key outcome of this work is to demonstrate that SkXs are ubiquitous phases of KLMs with hexagonal symmetry, that span a large spectrum of wavelengths ranging from $\lambda \gg a$ for small Fermi surfaces~\cite{WangZ2020} to the short wave length or dense limit $\lambda =2a$ corresponding to the ``tetrahedral'' ordering reported in Refs.~\cite{MartinI2008,AkagiY2010,KatoY2010}.
-Based on our results, we conjecture that SkXs of intermediate wave lengths between six and two lattice parameters (e.g. $\lambda= 4a$) should also emerge above a critical value of $J/t$ for some range of filling fractions between $n=0.06$ and $n=0.25$.
-We also expect SkXs to appear for even higher filling fractions with more complicated Fermi surfaces.
-In other words, SkXs can emerge without the need of fine tuning the Fermi surface to obtain sharp peaks in the spin susceptibility of the conduction bands.
-The novel approach that is introduced here avoids this unnecessary complication because the results are directly obtained in the thermodynamic limit.
+A key outcome of this work is the confirmation that effective 4-spin and higher order interactions generated in KLMs with hexagonal symmetry lead to SkX that span a large spectrum of wavelengths ranging from $\lambda \gg a$ for small Fermi surfaces~\cite{WangZ2020} to the short wave length or dense limit $\lambda =2a$ corresponding to the ``tetrahedral'' ordering reported in Refs.~\cite{MartinI2008,AkagiY2010,KatoY2010}.
+Based on our results, we conjecture that SkX of intermediate wave lengths between six and two lattice parameters (e.g. $\lambda= 4a$) should also emerge above a critical value of $J/t$ for some range of filling fractions between $n=0.06$ and $n=0.25$.
+We also expect SkX to emerge for even higher filling fractions with more complicated Fermi surfaces.
+In other words, SkX can be ground states without the need of fine tuning the Fermi surface to produce sharp peaks in the spin susceptibility of the conduction bands.
+The novel approach that is introduced here avoids this restriction because the results are directly obtained in the thermodynamic limit.
 Unlike other approaches in which the magnetic unit cell is fixed in an ad-hoc fashion~\cite{AkagiY2010}, we have used unbiased numerical simulations to determine the optimal magnetic unit cell for a given filling fraction of the conduction bands.

+It is worth noting that SkX with both topological charge $n_\text{sk}=1$ and $n_\text{sk}=2$ per magnetic unit cell were reported before, and the $n_\text{sk}=2$ case is often stabilized at zero field~\cite{MartinI2008,OzawaR2017}.
+Since the stabilization of both kinds of phases occurs via the generation of 4-spin interactions that favor triple-$\bm{Q}$ magnetic orderings, our results suggest that SkX of both types should generally emerge for a sequence of electron filling fractions $n_c$ that connect the relatively long ($n_c \ll 1$) and short wave length ($n_c \sim 1$) regimes.